pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

     pywbemcli> class --help
     Usage: pywbemcli  class [COMMAND-OPTIONS] COMMAND [ARGS]...

-      Command group to manage CIM Classes.

-    Options:
-      --help  Show this message and exit.

-    Commands:
+    . . .
-      associators   Get the associated classes for the CLASSNAME... enumerate     Enumerate classes from the WBEMServer...
+      references    Get the reference classes for the CLASSNAME.
-      find          Find all classes that match the CLASSNAME... get           get and display a single class from the WBEM... hierarchy     Display classnames inheritance hierarchy as a... invokemethod  Invoke the class method named methodname in... names         get and display a list of classnames from the... references    Get the reference classes for the CLASSNAME...

 The pywbemcli shell command in the interactive mode supports popup help text while typing, where the valid choices are shown based upon what was typed so